There are lots of reasons you might want to find trending content, including:

 “SmartBrief uses machines to pick 20 to 25 articles per day, then uses its human editors to cull the list to 10 to 12, which they then summarize for each newsletter.
 With its team of 26 engineers (of a staff of 140), it has been focusing on a/b testing of headlines and article summaries; learning about their subscriber life cycle; and improving its curation platform.”
 Lucia Moses, Senior Editor at Digiday

-To find and subscribe to newsletters that are going to be meaningful to you, pick a relevant top-level category:
+To find and subscribe to newsletters that are going to be meaningful to you, click the blue “Get Newsletters” link on the homepage.
+On the next page, you can browse and select newsletters by top-level category.

 I’m going to choose “Marketing & Advertising.”

-From here you can browse the current top news within that industry.
-To subscribe to a newsletter, you’ll want to click the green button on the right of the page:
+From here you can browse the current top news within that industry, and choose specific newsletters under that umbrella.
+To subscribe to a newsletter, you’ll want to click on it, and then hit the green “Subscribe” button on the right or bottom of the page:

-Now you can choose to either subscribe to all newsletters within a certain category, or just those newsletters that are most relevant to you.
-If you’re unsure which ones you might actually care about, you can view a recent newsletter by clicking on its title (that’s the bit in the darker text):
+You can choose to either subscribe to all newsletters within a certain category, subcategory, or just those newsletters that are most relevant to you.
+If you’re unsure which ones you might actually care about, you can view a recent example by clicking on its title.

-Once you’ve chosen what you want to subscribe to, you just need to enter your email address (you can also enter your company name and job title, but only an email address is necessary) and click “subscribe.”
+Once you’ve chosen what you want, you just need to enter your email address (you can also enter your company name and job title, but only an email address is necessary) and click “subscribe.”

 A free account allows unlimited searches for the “latest content” (which, if you want to be seen as an influencer, is all that really matters anyway).
-Better yet, a plus account, which allows more comprehensive use of Epicbeat’s content tool and opens the door to a number of other features, is only $39 a month.
+Better yet, a Plus account, which allows more comprehensive use of EpicBeat’s content tool and opens the door to a number of other features, is only $49 a month, or $490 per year (a savings of $98).

-In comparison, Buzzsumo’s most basic paid account comes in at $99 a month.
+In comparison, BuzzSumo’s most basic paid account comes in at $79 a month.

-If you’ve used Buzzsumo, the interface of Epicbeat’s content tool should feel pretty familiar.
-You enter a topic of interest and then tailor your search according to time frame, type of engagement, type and format of content, and country.
+If you’ve used Buzzsumo, the interface of EpicBeat’s content tool should feel pretty familiar.
+You enter a topic of interest and then tailor your search according to time frame, type of engagement, content type and format, and country.

 The results will be organized in accordance with how you chose to sort them.
 A more detailed breakdown of engagement is accessible by clicking the blue arrow to the right of each result.